The Best Noodles For Pho – Essential Guide

 9. Udon Noodles

-Another amazing Japanese noodles, Udon is chewy, thick and fantastic in all soups.
+Another amazing Japanese noodle, Udon is chewy, thick and fantastic in all soups.

-Typically they are served in a basic Dashi broth, however, they can also be used in a large batch of Pho.
-They are made using grains of wheat and salt and water.
-They are round or flat.
+Typically they are served in a basic Dashi broth, however, they can also be used in a large batch of pho.
+They are made using grains of wheat and salt and water and are round or flat.

-Their chewy, nutty texture make the perfect companion for an omlette that is stuffed with spices, herbs, and seafood or meat.
+Their chewy, nutty texture make the perfect companion for an omelet that is stuffed with spices, herbs, and seafood or meat.

 How To Make Pho Broth

-After you’ve learned which noodles taste like the best in Pho, discover how to prepare a simple and delicious broth that can be customized using different meats, sauces and noodles – not forgetting you could use a noodle board for extra authenticity!
+After you’ve learned which noodles taste best in Pho, discover how to prepare a simple and delicious broth that can be customized using different meats, sauces and noodles – not forgetting you could use a noodle board for extra authenticity.

 Ingredients: